|

 Technical Standard for Electronic Logging Devices

-The Canadian Council of Motor Transport Administrators (CCMTA) is pleased to launch a 60-day industry consultation on the draft of the Electronic Logging Device (ELD) Technical Standards version 1.3.
+The Canadian Council of Motor Transport Administrators (CCMTA) would like to thank all stakeholders who submitted comments during the 60-day consultation period for the draft Electronic Logging Device (ELD) Technical Standard version 1.3.
+This consultation period is now closed.

 The Canadian Technical Standard for ELDs version 1.2 and the Canadian Geo-location database dated October 27, 2020 replaces the previously posted version 1.1 dated December 9, 2019.